RishabhTG209/KOOVS_Clone/README.md

 6. Address and Coupon Page
 7. Payment Pages

+## Technologies we used

+In this project we have used the following technologies:

+- HTML
+- CSS
+- JavaScript

 We have created this clone website by using media queries which makes our project responsive.
 Our Main motive of cloning the KOOVS.com was that to create proper functionality and its designing like:
   -Local Storage - which was very helpful to manage lot of data.